Mount Kupe

 Mount Kupe or Mont Koupé is a plutonic mountain in the Western High Plateau of Cameroon, part of the Cameroon line of volcanoes.
-It is the highest of the Bakossi mountains, rising to 2,064 m.
+It is the highest of the Bakossi Mountains, rising to 2,064 m.

 The mountain is revered by the local Bakossi people as the home of their ancestral and forest spirits.

 Missionaries in the 1890s observed that the mountain had a strong magical reputation, and it still has an important role in beliefs related to ekong, a form of witchcraft.

 The mountain used to be forest-covered apart from a few small grassy areas near the summit.
-The causes of deforestation in the Bakossi landscape, are shifting cultivation, logging for timber, felling for fuelwood, growth and expansion of human settlements and establishment of pasture lands.
+Shifting cultivation, logging for timber, felling for fuelwood, growth and expansion of human settlements and establishment of pasture lands have deforested the Bakossi landscape.

 All sides of the mountain have been steadily converted to agricultural use.

 Forest has been cleared up to 1,500m on the eastern slopes and up to between 750m and 1,100m on the western and northern sides, above the villages of Mbule and Nyasoso.

-As of 2010, there was still primary mid-altitude and montane rainforest on the northern side.
+As of 2010, there was still primary mid-elevation and montane rainforest on the northern side.

 The cloud forest supports rich biodiversity, and is home to chimpanzees and several species of threatened primates.

-The Mount Kupe bushshrike Telophorus kupeensis is known to be endangered due to its small range and declining quality of its habitat.
+The Mount Kupe bushshrike (Telophorus kupeensis) is known to be endangered due to its small range and declining quality of its habitat.

-The Mount Kupe Forest Project was at first managed by BirdLife International, later by WWF-UK and then by WWF-Cameroon.
+The Mount Kupe Forest Project was first managed by BirdLife International, then by WWF-UK and most recently by WWF-Cameroon.
 As of 2010 the project was dormant.